waggle-sensor/plugin-helloworld-ml/ecr-meta/ecr-science-description.md

 # Science

+The DOE Atmospheric Radiation Measurement (ARM) program collects observations of cloud properties from several Doppler lidars at the Southern Great Plains site in Oklahoma.
+However, the Doppler lidar spectra are too large to be transferred over and processed on the current infrastructure.
+For example, one hour of Doppler spectra from a vertically pointing Doppler lidar over SGP takes 1.2 GB.
+Therefore, doing multiyear analyses of these spectra while including all data is an impossibly large task.
+However, if we can filter out the data to only include time periods of interest to cloud modellers, this would vastly reduce the amount of data throughput while adding more information about the clouds than what is currently included in the ARM Archive.
+Therefore, this motived the development of a weather classifier for the vertically pointing ARM Doppler Lidar.

-This algorithm will classify raw ARM Doppler Lidar data into three categories: clear, cloudy, and rainy.
+This classifier will classify raw ARM Doppler Lidar data into three categories: clear, cloudy, and rainy.
 The algorithm was developed by training a gradient boosting tree using [XGBoost](https://xgboost.readthedocs.io).
 The tree was trained on three months of ARM Doppler Lidar observations and is based off of the statistical coverage product of signal to noise ratio (May and Lane 2009).
 On the testing dataset, we report that the algorithm correctly classified images